 |10th percentile (10% made less, 90% made more||50th percentile: Median (50% made less, 50% made more)||90th percentile (90% made less, 10% made more|

 |Wage difference between 10th percentile and 90th percentile: $105,960|

 The binding costs you need to cover

 Every employer in the U.S. needs to pay taxes and unemployment insurance for their employees.
 Companies are required by law to cover social security, Medicare as well as state and federal taxes.
-Let’s see in detail.
+Let’s look at it in detail.

 1. FICA (Federal Insurance Contributions Act)

-This mandatory payroll deduction serves to cover Social Security and Medicare.
+The FICA tax is a mandatory payroll deduction that serves to cover Social Security and Medicare.
 The employer needs to cover 6.20% for Social Security and 1.45% for Medicare.

 2. FUTA & SUTA (unemployment insurance)

 Employers need to pay for both the Federal Unemployment Tax Act (FUTA) and State Unemployment Tax Act (SUTA).
 As far as FUTA goes, companies are only required to pay 6% of taxes for the first $7,000 earned by any employee.
 That said, most companies will pay $420 annually to cover federal unemployment.
 The only exception to that rule is California, where companies need to pay 2.1% or $147 annually.